-In consideration of these factors described above, the University of Massachusetts Medical School encourages students to pursue a pre-medical education of considerable breadth including such course work as English literature and composition, foreign languages, history, economics, ethics, and the fine arts.
-All students must complete the course work identified on the Academic Requirements webpage demonstrating strong performance in the biological and physical sciences, as a sound foundation for pursuing further study in the medical sciences.
+In consideration of these factors described above, the UMass Medical School encourages students to pursue a pre-medical education of considerable breadth including such coursework as English literature and composition, foreign languages, history, economics, ethics and the fine arts.
+All students must complete the coursework identified on the Academic Requirements webpage and demonstrate a strong performance in the biological and physical sciences as a sound foundation for pursuing further study in the medical sciences.

-No single program that can be recommended as the "best" or "preferred" plan of study.
-Candidates are therefore encouraged to select educational programs that best reflect individual interests and aptitudes.
+No single program can be recommended as the best or preferred plan of study.
+Candidates are, therefore, encouraged to select educational programs that best reflect individual interests and aptitudes.
 Whenever possible, advanced study in a field of interest is encouraged, with particular emphasis on activities involving independent study.